tanfwong/dsp_notes/_sources/ch7/polyD.md

   ```

 * Finally, applying the {ref}`downsample-demux identity <sec:DDid>` to the bank
-  of downsamplers gives the following polyphase implementation of the downsampler:
+  of downsamplers gives the following polyphase implementation of the
+  downsampling system:
   ```{image} ../figs/polyD4.jpg
   :alt: Polyphase decomposition step 3
   :width: 800px